IbyG/Stock-Notifier/README.md

 # Change to the script's directory
 cd "$(dirname "$0")"

-# Build the image (optional - remove if image is already built)
+# Check if the Docker image exists, build if it doesn't
+if ! docker image inspect stock-notifier >/dev/null 2>&1; then
-# docker build -t stock-notifier .
+    echo "Docker image 'stock-notifier' not found.
+Building..." docker build -t stock-notifier .
+    if [ $? -ne 0 ]; then
+        echo "Failed to build Docker image"
+        exit 1
+    fi
+else
+    echo "Docker image 'stock-notifier' found" fi

 # Run the container
 docker run --rm stock-notifier